techtanzeel/collado-io/src/markdown/blog/2019/the-subtle-art-of-not-giving-a-fuck/index.md

 Because there's an infinite amount of things we can now see or know, there are also an infinite number of ways we can discover that we don't measure up, that we're not good enough, that things aren't as great as they could be.

-> Wanting positive experience is a negative experience; accepting negative experience is a positive experience.

-The desire for a more positive experience is itself a negative experience.
-And, paradoxically, the acceptance of one's negative experience is itself a positive experience.
-In other words, pursuing something only reinforces that you lack it in the first place.
+> Wanting positive experience is a negative experience; accepting negative experience is a positive experience.Pursuing something only reinforces that you lack it in the first place.

 🖇 Related to Alan Watts' Backwards Law: if one is to apply more conscious effort in hopes of increased results, he will run into diminishing returns for his effort.
 More effort does not equate to better results.